ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 **Think in terms of nodes:**
 LuaSnip snippets are composed of *nodes*---think of nodes as building blocks that you put together to make snippets.
 (Actual node syntax is described soon.)
-LuaSnip provides a bit under 10 types of nodes (only about 4 are needed for most use cases) that offer different features---your job is to combine these nodes in ways that create useful snippets.
+LuaSnip provides a bit under 10 types of nodes;
+each node offers a different feature---your job is to combine these nodes in ways that create useful snippets.
+(Fortunately, only about 4 nodes are needed for most use cases.)

 You create snippets by specifying:

-- the snippet's basic parameters (trigger, name, etc.),
+1. the snippet's basic parameters (trigger, name, etc.),
-- the snippet's nodes, and
+1. the snippet's nodes, and
-- possibly some custom expansion conditions and callback functions.
+1. possibly some custom expansion conditions and callback functions.

 Here is the anatomy of a LuaSnip snippet in code: